binguy/AstrayExplicit/README.md

 # Astray Explicit

 The research experiment of WebGL maze game called Astray built with Three.js and Box2dWeb for my paper.
-You can checkout the original Asray here: http://wwwtyro.github.io/Astray/.
+You can checkout the original Astray here: http://wwwtyro.github.io/Astray/.
 You can play my version at https://mybingamer.github.io/AstrayExplicit

 ### Launching